Books by Dr Jonathan Haverkampf

 Anxiety Panic and worry Practical exercises Psychotherapy-informed

-What the book is for
+What this anxiety book is for

-Understand anxiety
+Understand anxiety with the book

-Recognise worry, avoidance, physical symptoms, fear loops, and the situations that can keep anxiety going.
+First, recognise worry, avoidance, physical symptoms, fear loops, and the situations that can keep anxiety going.

-Use exercises
+Use anxiety exercises

-Work with reflective prompts and practical exercises designed to make anxiety more understandable and manageable.
+Next, work with reflective prompts and practical exercises designed to make anxiety more understandable and manageable.

-Connect with help
+Connect reading with help

-Use the book alongside reliable information, therapy, counselling, or medical support where that is appropriate.
+Finally, use the book alongside reliable information, therapy, counselling, or medical support where that is appropriate.

-Try a sample exercise
+Try an anxiety book sample exercise

 1. Situation

-Name the moment when anxiety rose.
+First, name the moment when anxiety rose.
 Keep it concrete: where were you, what was happening, and who was involved?

 2. Body and fear story